Categories:

 Good publishers appreciate and value the content that each member of this extended editorial family brings to the business.

-Additionally, a good publisher should always desire external writers and influencers to know that if they have news to break, or something of significance to say in their horizontal/vertical/interest area then they will make more money by posting that story on their platform rather than at their competitor(s).
+Additionally, a good publisher should always desire external writers and influencers to know that if they have news to break, or something of significance to say in their horizontal/vertical/interest area then they’ll make more money by posting that story on their platform rather than at their competitor(s).

 In order to be fair to the contributor, a publisher should ignore the trend of not paying for their labour, as rumoured at HuffPo and countless others both here in Australia and across the rest of the globalised world.